EzeOnoky/Project-Base-Learning-7/README.md

 ```
 Above script described  =>  i want to connect to mysql on the DB - 172.31.91.150, using user -u : webaccess , using password -p as my authentication, i want to connect directly to the tooling DB we have created on the DB Server, once connected, i want to run this sql file - tooling-db.sql, which has already been created.

-NB, the tooling password captured above is not the real password, I got a propmt to input the correct password for the webaccess user already cretaed on the DB.
+NB, the tooling password captured above is not the real password, I got a prompt to input the correct password for the webaccess user already cretaed on the DB.
+Incaes the password prompt is not recieved when above command is ran on the Web server, ensure that MYSQL is running on the DB, and also the binding address has been set to 0.0.0.0

 Now I returned to my DATABASE SERVER and ran below commands